JiePKU/JiePKU.github.io/_pages/about.md

 ---

-Jie Zhu currently is a fifth-year Ph.D. candidate in the School of Computer Science, Peking University, supervised by tenured Associate Professor [Leye Wang](https://wangleye.github.io/).
+Jie Zhu obtained his Ph.D. from the School of Computer Science at Peking University in 2026, under the supervision of tenured Associate Professor [Leye Wang](https://wangleye.github.io/).
 Prior to that, he obtained his bachelor degree from Beihang University in 2021.

 His research interests mainly involve multi-modality large language model (MLLM), e.g., visual perception, generative models, and their unification, and AI security, e.g., membership inference and data privacy.